Teaching Online Courses Is A Skill Every Knowledge Commerce Marketer Must Master. The Way You Teach Can Get You More Students Than You Ever Thought

 Your lecture, your personality, and your connection with the student gets encoded by the student using his own way of understanding and registering what you said.

-3. Show signs of confidence, authority and expertise: your body language shouldn’t say something opposite while you expound on your topic
+3. Show signs of confidence, authority and expertise with your body language

 According to the Harvard Business Review, the body language of a teacher is particularly important for online course teaching.
 This is what they say: “Research shows that people form impressions about a teacher’s competence in as little as half a minute.
 This means, within seconds, listeners will decide whether you are trustworthy, and they will do it based on your body language and vocal attributes.
 What you say and how you say it are equally important.”